arunoda/dcoinwallet/README.md

 # DCoinWallet

-"The Bitcoin Wallet" for power users.
+"A Bitcoin Wallet" for power users.